 2011 PSEP Filing

-Line Line Mile Valve # Valve ID Valve Size Installation Function (inches) Type
+Line Mile Valve # Valve ID Valve Size Installation Type Function

-4000 4000 85.88 0 4000-85.88-0 C/P ASV/RCV
+4000 85.88 0 4000-85.88-0 C/P ASV/RCV

-In the workpapers supporting the 2011 PSEP filing,1 SoCalGas and SDG&E identified mainline valve 4000-85.88-0 as a PSEP valve enhancement project.
+In the workpapers supporting the 2011 PSEP filing, SoCalGas and SDG&E identified mainline valve 4000-85.88-0 as a PSEP valve enhancement project.
 The project is located near the intersection of Haven Avenue and Arrow Route in the City of Rancho Cucamonga and provides isolation of pipeline segments in the event of an emergency.